merenlab/anvio.org/help/main/programs/anvi-estimate-metabolism/index.md

 #### Pathwise Strategy Summary
 In short: pathwise module completeness in a given sample is calculated as the maximum fraction of essential KOs (enzymes) that are annotated in the sample, where the maximum is taken over all possible sets of KOs (enzymes) from the module definition.
 Likewise, pathwise module copy number is calculated as the maximum copy number of any path with the module's completeness score.

-These values become harder to interpret when we are considering metagenomes rather than the genomes of individual organisms.
-There could be many different paths through a module used by different populations in a metagenome, but the module completeness/copy number values would summarize only the most common path(s).
-For situations like this, it is advisable to take advantage of the ['module_paths' output mode](https://anvio.org/help/main/artifacts/kegg-metabolism/#module-paths-mode) to examine these scores for all individual paths through each module.
+These values get harder to interpret when we are considering metagenomes rather than the genomes of individual organisms.
+There could be lots of different paths through a module used by different populations in a metagenome, but the module completeness/copy number values would summarize only the most common path(s).
+For situations like this, it is a good idea to take advantage of the ['module_paths' output mode](https://anvio.org/help/main/artifacts/kegg-metabolism/#module-paths-mode) to look at these scores for all individual paths through each module.

 ### How is stepwise completeness/copy number calculated?